-The evaluation is made by a Selection Committee composed of representatives from each of the partner universities in the EMMC-ChIR.
+The evaluation of candidates is made by a Selection Committee composed of representatives from each of the partner universities in the ChIR.

-All eligible candidates to the EMMC-ChIR are evaluated and ranked according to the following criteria:
+All eligible candidates are evaluated and ranked according to the following criteria:

 A. Quality of previous qualifications - evaluates the academic curriculum of the candidate: previous degrees, post-graduate courses, specialization courses, scientific publications.